risingwavelabs/risingwave/README.md

 - The `java` folder contains the system's frontend code.
 The frontend includes parser, binder, planner, optimizer, and other components.
 We use Calcite to serve as our query optimizer.
 - The `rust` folder contains the system's backend code.
-The backend includes the streaming engine, OLAP engine, and storage engine.
+The backend includes the streaming engine, OLAP engine, storage engine and metadata service.
 - The `e2e_test` folder contains the latest end-to-end test cases.

 ## Deployment
-To run the system, you need to use at least three terminals:
+To run the system, you need to use at least four terminals:
 - The Postgres shell is responsible for sending user command to the frontend server and displaying results returned by the database.
-- The frontend server receives the user command, performs parsing, binding, planning, optimization, and then passes the physical plan to the corresponding compute server(s).
+- The frontend server receives the user command, performs parsing, binding, planning, optimization, and then passes the physical plan to the corresponding to compute server(s).
 - The compute server performs computation and then returns results to the frontend server.
+- The metadata server performs epoch, id generation and metadata management.

 To start the frontend server, create one terminal and then type:
 ```bash